RAZKOM/Tape/README.md

 **Pin interactions:** Pins render as numbered knobs along the waveform with glowing stems.
 Tap a pin to seek there.
 The currently playing pin highlights in the notes list as the song reaches it.

-**Bottom-anchored controls:** Volume slider on top with an icon that swaps through mute, low, mid, and high.
-Transport row below with skip back 5s, play / pause, skip forward 5s, pin, and share.
+**Bottom-anchored controls:** Transport row with skip back 5s, play / pause, skip forward 5s, pin, and share.
 Every button is at least 48 by 56 pixels for thumb use.

 **URL as storage:** Notes are encoded with LZ-string compression and put in the hash fragment.
 Nothing is sent to a server.
 A typical 3 to 5 minute song with 20 to 40 notes lands well under 2 KB, which is safe to send through any chat app.

-**Filename guard:** Listener mode checks that the file the recipient picks matches the filename the reviewer used.
+**Filename & Duration guard:** Listener mode checks that the file the recipient picks matches the filename and the duration of the file that the reviewer used.
 A mismatch shows an inline error so people don't review version A and listen to version B by accident.

 **Offline ready:** Single HTML file with two CDN dependencies (WaveSurfer.js, LZ-string).
 Once cached, it works offline.
 Self-host it anywhere static, including a USB stick.